neurohazardous/binauralBeats/README.md

 * Includes Python script used to create violin plots

 ### 4-functional_connectivity
+* Please note this code was written by Dr Guillaume Dumas
 * Includes MATLAB files used to do connectivity analysis (iCOH and PLV), statistical analysis, and figures